aws-samples/eks-spark-benchmark/benchmark/README.md

 ## Appendix A. Build Spark distribution from Source code.

-To create a Spark distribution like those distributed by the [Spark Downloads](https://spark.apache.org/downloads.html) page, and that is laid out so as to be runnable, use ./dev/make-distribution.sh in the project root directory.
+To create a Spark distribution like those distributed by the [Spark Downloads](https://spark.apache.org/downloads.html) page, and that is laid out so as to be runnable, use `./dev/make-distribution.sh` in the project root directory.
 It can be configured with Maven profile settings and so on like the direct Maven build.
 Example:

 ```
-./dev/make-distribution.sh --name custom-spark --pip --r --tgz -Psparkr -Phadoop-2.7 -Phive -Phive-thriftserver -Pmesos -Pyarn -Pkubernetes
+./dev/make-distribution.sh --name custom-spark --pip --r --tgz -Psparkr -Phadoop-3.1 -Phive -Phive-thriftserver -Pmesos -Pyarn -Pkubernetes
 ```

 This will build Spark distribution along with Python pip and R packages.
-For more information on usage, run ./dev/make-distribution.sh --help
+For more information on usage, run `./dev/make-distribution.sh --help`